 You are entitled to a hearing on the record as provided in Section 766.6 of the Regulations.
 If you wish to have a hearing on the record, you must file a written demand for it with your answer.
-You are entitled to be represented by counsel and, under Section 766.18 of the Regulations, to seek a settlement agreement.
+Under Sections 766.3(a) and 766.4 of the Regulations, you are entitled to be represented by counsel or other authorized representative who has power of attorney to represent you and, under Section 766.18 of the Regulations, to seek a settlement agreement without a hearing.